 We have operations in international markets, which include two of our primary geographic regions of Brazil and Mexico.
 As of December 31, 2013, we had time charters for 14 of our Upstream vessels working in foreign markets.
 Although most of our time charter contracts are denominated U.S. Dollars, we do collect time charter payments and value added tax, or VAT, payments in local currencies for four vessels, which creates an exchange risk related to currency fluctuations.
 We also frequently acquire other vessel equipment for our active vessels that are denominated in foreign currencies, which creates an exchange risk to foreign currency fluctuations related to the payment terms of such commitments or purchases.
-To date, we have not hedged against any foreign currency rate fluctuations associated with foreign currency VAT payments or other foreign currency denominated transactions arising in the normal course of business.
-We continually monitor the currency exchange risks associated with conducting international operations.
+To date, we have not hedged against any foreign currency rate fluctuations associated with foreign currency exchange risks associated with conducting international operations.
 To date, gains or losses associated with such fluctuations have not been material.
 However, as we further expand our operations in international markets, we may become exposed to certain risks typically associated with foreign currency fluctuation.